Skip to main content New gottem — one API for every web scraping vendor.

 What is web crawling?

-Web crawling is the automated process of discovering and fetching web pages by following links.
-A web crawler starts from one or more seed URLs, downloads the page content, extracts links, and repeats the process.
-Spider handles this entire workflow through a single API call.
-You provide a URL and Spider returns structured data from every reachable page.
+Automated discovery of pages by following links.
+A crawler starts from one or more seed URLs, fetches the page, extracts links, and repeats.
+Spider does the full loop behind one API call — you pass a URL, you get structured data back from every reachable page.

 Is web scraping legal?